hackforla/ops/CONTRIBUTING.md

 ##### **i.
 Complete pull request (1): Update pull request title**

-The default title will be the same as your last commit message from your branch.
-Please modify it to summarize your changes.
+The default title will be your branch name.
+Please modify it as you see fit.

 ```
 Add contributing markdown file to repo